ZWhuang666/MIAS-LCEC/doc/program.md

 ![]()

-## 7. How to read the calibration report
+## 7. How to Read the Calibration Report

  The calibration report is written in json format, it includes below objects:
  - **trueCamera**: recording the Intrinsic and Extrinsic set by the calibration config